yodiz/fable-compiler.github.io/docs/docs/your-fable-project/author-a-fable-library.md

 ## Testing

 It's a good idea to write unit tests for your library to make sure everything works as expected before publishing.
-The simplest way for that is to use a JS test runner like [Mocha](https://mochajs.org/), as in [this sample](https://github.com/fable-compiler/fable2-samples/tree/master/mocha).
+The simplest way for that is to use a JS test runner like [Mocha](https://mochajs.org/), as in [this sample][this sample](https://github.com/fable-compiler/fable3-samples/tree/main/mocha).
 Or you can also use a library like [Fable.Mocha](https://github.com/Zaid-Ajaj/Fable.Mocha) containing more tools for Fable projects.